jonnonz1/nz-statute-book/acts/public/2006/plumbers-gasfitters-and-drainlayers-act-2006.md

     (iv) the work of commissioning any gas installation and ensuring its safe operation (including, for example, the testing, setting, checking, and adjusting of safety devices, combustion conditions, and controls associated with the gas installation):
     (v) the work of setting safety devices, combustion conditions, and controls in connection with any gas installation that are not designed to be adjusted by a consumer or gas refueller:
     (vi) the work of recommissioning any gas installation if alteration or repair work has been done on the gas installation or its associated fittings to ensure its safe operation (including, for example, the testing, setting, checking, and adjusting of safety devices, combustion conditions, and controls associated with the gas installation):
-  (b) the work of fixing or unfixing any gas installation that is attached to, and forms part of, any ship, boat, caravan, vehicle, or train.
+  (b) the work of fixing or unfixing any gas installation that is attached to, and forms part of, any ship, boat, vehicle, or train.
 (2) Despite subsection (1), gasfitting does not include— (a) any fixing, unfixing, or other work on any gas storage container; or (b) any fixing, unfixing, or other work on any gas transmission system, distribution system, or gas measurement system; or